espocrm/documentation/docs/development/container-services.md

 Class: `Espo\Core\Select\SelectBuilderFactory`

 The layer over ORM.
 Provides the ability to apply filters, access control.
-Converts search parameters recived from the front-end to ORM query.
+Converts search parameters received from the front-end to ORM query.

 ## fieldUtil